holochain/HOW/HOW/social/process/how/how-v1.md

 5. Author(s) MAY chose to set the status to `WITHDRAWN` at any time during the Define and Refine stages, at which point the process terminates.

 #### Align
 This is the concluding stage where either the core team or the working group decides on the HOW.
-The statuses for this stage are: `REJECTED`, `ALIVE`, `DEFERRED`.
+The statuses for this stage are: `REJECTED`, `LIVE`, `DEFERRED`.
 The steps in this stage are:

 1. What ever acceptance process is use by core team or working group is used (voting, consensus, coin-toss, etc) is used.
-2. Given the outcome of the process the status of the HOW is updated to `REJECTED`, `DEFERRED` or `ALIVE` as appropriate along with addition of sections as per `/social/process/how/_requirements.md`
+2. Given the outcome of the process the status of the HOW is updated to `REJECTED`, `DEFERRED` or `LIVE` as appropriate along with addition of sections as per `/social/process/how/_requirements.md`
 3. In the case of a HOW being accepted, the PR is merged into the repository, keeping the original git history without squashing.

 ### HOW Format & Templates